TsukikaUX/build_scripts/docs/BUILD.md

 > Remember, you can change the value to your own need.
 This is just an example.

 ## Doubts
-Upload `local_build/logs/tsuki_build.log` `./local_build/logs/makeErrors.log` in the discussion tab if you are having any issues.
+Upload `local_build/logs/tsuki_build.log` `./local_build/logs/makeErrors.log` in the discussion tab if you are having any issues building the forked ROM.

 Thank you 🥰